 Manage your child's asthma:

 - Manage your child's other health conditions.
-Allergies, obesity, and acid reflux.
+This includes allergies and acid reflux.
 These conditions can make your child's symptoms worse.

 Follow up with your child's healthcare provider as directed: